jrosen081/SwiftUILayoutReference/README.md

 ## Prerequisites

 To best understand this article, you should be familiar with [Swift](https://www.geeksforgeeks.org/introduction-to-swift-programming/) and [UIKit](https://developer.apple.com/documentation/uikit).
 I will show code snippets using SwiftUI, so familiarity with Swift is important.
-As well, I will reference certain different types of UIKit views to show similarities between UIKit and SwiftUI.
+I will reference certain different types of UIKit views to show similarities between UIKit and SwiftUI.
 Also, a basic understanding of how SwiftUI views are set up would be helpful to understanding this article.
 I would recommend reading the first few sections of this [website](https://www.answertopia.com/swiftui/creating-custom-views-with-swiftui/) to understand this topic.

 ## View Types